jeremiahmontebon/Deep-Learning-Based-Binary-Classification-of-Wrist-Fractures/README.md

 - **Training Logs Folder**: [Google Drive Link](https://drive.google.com/drive/folders/1qcRtpE5mrTbftTAa-NN-TKiPYDuAqYYK?usp=drive_link)

 ## Conclusion
-The successful implementation of deep learning models for binary classification of wrist fractures showcases the potential of AI-driven solutions in medical diagnostics.
-This research contributes to the ongoing efforts to enhance diagnostic accuracy, efficiency, and ultimately, patient care within the healthcare industry.
+The successful implementation of deep learning models for the binary classification of wrist fractures showcases the potential of AI-driven solutions in medical diagnostics.
+This research contributes to the ongoing efforts to enhance diagnostic accuracy, efficiency, and, ultimately, patient care within the healthcare industry.